-Stay wicked busy this month in your fall garden.
-From harvesting to planting to tidying up, there’s plenty to do to get it in gear for spring.
+Stay wicked-busy this month in your fall garden.
+From harvesting to planting to tidying up, there’s plenty to do to prep it for spring.

 October can be quite magical.
 The cooler temperatures and crisp air beckon, encouraging us to slow down and linger longer outdoors, perhaps with a pumpkin spice latte in hand.

 Even though our gardens are slowing down, too, there’s still plenty to do for them — from harvesting to planting to tidying up.

 To ensure survival and long-term health, plant all palms and succulents (e.g. yucca, agave, hesperaloe, etc.) before the end of the month.
 Don’t get tricked into planting later.

 Plant roots require oxygen to grow and sustain themselves, and grass roots are no different.
 Core aerate at least every other year, preferably once a year.

 Apply high quality, double screened compost onto your lawns and perennial beds.
 Compost provides energy and nutrients for organisms and plants.
 Some lawn experts suggest top dressing (compost and sand mix) but this isn’t necessary.
 Compost alone will suffice.